 An Innovative Learning Experience Just Got Better

-The AHEC Scholars Program is a federally recognized learning experience for select health professions students.
+The AHEC Scholars Program is a federally recognized learning experience, offered by the Arizona Area Health Education Center (AZAHEC) Program, for select health professions students.
+The program is offered at all five regional AHECs in Arizona.
 BISLE is an innovative, collaborative initiative created by SEAHEC, UA and Mexican university faculty.
 In 2018, SEAHEC and partners combined the programs, with SEAHEC as the host organization.
 The purpose of the combined AHEC Scholars/BISLE approach is to create a binational, interprofessional learning experience that cultivates cultural understanding and hands-on learning opportunities for students in disciplines including: medicine, nursing, pharmacy, public health, psychology, veterinary sciences and physical therapy.
 The 2019 cohort represented students and faculty from UA, ASU, Universidad Kino, Instituto Interamericano de Educación Superior para la Salud, Universidad del Valle de México and Universidad Viscaya de las Americas.
 They came together for a day and a half of intensive immersion.

 “I didn’t realize that I would like to live in a medically underserved area, although I have always thought I would work in a rural area”

 The group arrived in Nogales on on Friday September 6th.
 They gathered that evening at Hotel Americana in Nogales, AZ.
 SEAHEC’s Director, Gail Emrick, provided a welcome and refreshments.
 Students then participated in an icebreaker exercise.